Turn Your

 The Concept

-Captive insurance is a tool to manage the insurance risks of operating a business, while providing the owners of the business substantial benefits beyond the purchase of commercial insurance.
-Captive insurance is obtained through a captive insurance company (“captive”), which is an insurance company created for the primary purpose of insuring the risks of an operating business and its affiliated companies.
+A Privately Owned Insurance Company (POIC), or a Captive Insurance Company (CIC), is a tool to manage the insurance risks of operating a business, while providing the owners of the business substantial benefits beyond the purchase of commercial insurance.
+A POIC is an insurance company created for the primary purpose of insuring the risks of an operating business and its affiliated companies.

-Captive insurance is a proven strategy for risk management that large corporations have employed for years.
-Many Fortune 500 companies have captives, and several well-known insurance companies got their start as captives.
-Because of recent developments in the law, captive insurance has become a strategy that small to mid-sized businesses can employ.
-Our captive insurance consulting services are designed to guide businesses through the process of establishing and managing a captive from start to finish.
+Private insurance is a proven strategy for risk management that large corporations have employed for years.
+Many Fortune 500 companies have POICs, or Captives, and several well-known insurance companies got their start as captives.
+Because of recent developments in the law, private insurance has become a strategy that small to mid-sized businesses can employ.
+Our private insurance consulting services are designed to guide businesses through the process of establishing and managing a POIC from start to finish.

 What kind of insurance

-insurable risk.
+A POIC can provide insurance for any legitimate insurable risk.
 Typically, a Captive will offer insurance that is either not available in the commercial market or prohibitively expensive in the commercial market.
-The types of risk that a Captive can insure include, but are not limited to:
+The types of risk that a POIC can insure include, but are not limited to:

 -